erizov/Professor/semester_09/lecture_59_distributed_systems_advanced/consensus_algorithms/README.md

    Enables multiple distributed nodes to agree on a single value or decision despite network failures, node failures, and message delays, ensuring consistency in distributed systems.

 3. **Intuition (plain-language explanation)**
-   Like a group vote: consensus algorithms are like getting a group of people to agree on a decision - even if some people are absent (node failures), messages are delayed (network issues), or people disagree initially, the algorithm ensures everyone eventually agrees on the same decision - it's like a democratic process where you need a majority vote, but it handles cases where votes might arrive late or some voters might be unavailable.
+   Like a group vote: consensus algorithms are like getting a group of people to agree on a decision - even if some people are absent (node failures), messages are delayed (network issues), or people disagree initially, It ensures everyone eventually agrees on the same decision - it's like a democratic process where you need a majority vote, but it handles cases where votes might arrive late or some voters might be unavailable.

 4. **Inputs & Outputs**
    - Input: Node proposals, votes, network messages, node states, failure models.